lizardbeans/sdvx-diy/README.md

 teensy31.menu.usb.sdvx.fake_serial=teensy_gateway

+* Then add the 4 usb_arcade and usb_desc inside yout core/teensy3 folder and overwirte existing files.

+*Alternatively download the whole set of folders and paste into Program Files.

 * Open teensyduino and connect your PCB to the PC using a USB cable
 * In Tools/USB Type choose SDVX Controller
+* Open a blank Arduino IDE file (FIle - New) and click Verify to open the Teensyduino UI
 * Hit the "Open HEX file" button and choose the file
 * Click the hardware reset button on the Teensy PCB and it will upload.